 - A) This landscape plan has been prepared by Dewberry.
 Changes shall not be made to this plan without permission from Dewberry.
-Any unauthorized changes from other parties will not be the - responsibility of Dewberry.
-B) This plan is for landscape purposes only. - C) All plants (B&B or Container) shall be properly identified by weatherproof labels securely attached thereto before delivery to project site.
-Labels shall identify plants by name, species, and size.
-Labels shall not be removed until the final inspection by the landscape architect. - D) Any materials and/or work may be rejected by the landscape architect if it does not meet the requirements of the specifications.
-All rejected materials shall be removed from the site by the contractor. - E) Plant quantities shown in the plant schedule are for landscape architects convenience only or for jurisdictional review.
+Any unauthorized changes from other parties will not be the ponsibility of Dewberry. - B) This plan is for landscape purposes only - C) All plants (B&B or Container) shall be properly identified by weatherproof labels securely attached $the reto \ before \ delivery \ to \ project \ site. \ Labels \ shall \ identify \ plants \ by \ name, \ species, \ and \ size. \ Labels$ shall not be removed until the final inspection by the landscape architect. - D) Any materials and/or work may be rejected by the landscape architect if it does not meet the requirements of the specifications.
+All rejected materials shall be removed from the site by the contractor. - jurisdictional review.
 Prior to submitting a bid or estimate, the contractor shall verify that total quantities shown on the plan match the quantities shown in the plant list.
-Should discrepancies occur, plan information shall take priority and the landscape architect shall be notified immediately.
-F) The contractor shall furnish all plants to complete the work as indicated on the plan and specified in - the plant schedule.
-G) Substitutions in plant species or size shall not be premitted except with the written approval of the - H) All soil areas not shown to receive plant materials shall be seeded for lawn. - 1) The contractor shall contact Miss Utility (1-800-257-7777) prior to any excavation and shall take all necessary precautions to protect the existing utilities and maintain uninterrupted services.
-Any damage incurred due to the contractors operation shall be repaired immediately at the contractor's expense. - J) The contractor shall verify all utility locations prior to construction.
+Should discrepancies occur, plan information shall take priority and the landscape architect shall be notified immediately. - F) The contractor shall furnish all plants to complete the work as indicated on the plan and specified in the plant schedule - G) Substitutions in plant species or size shall not be premitted except with the written approval of the landscape architect. - H) All soil areas not shown to receive plant materials shall be seeded for lawn. - 1) The contractor shall contact Miss Utility (1-800-257-7777) prior to any excavation and shall take all necessary precautions to protect the existing utilities and maintain uninterrupted services.
+Any damage incurred due to the contractors operation shall be repaired immediately at the contractor's - J) The contractor shall verify all utility locations prior to construction.
 Should any conflicts occur between proposed construction or plantings and actual utility locations, the owner and the landscape architect must be notified prior to any excavation or grading.
-All entrance walls, piers, and planting bed locations must be field staked by the contractor and the location approved by the owner prior to construction. - K) Plants shall be located as shown on the drawings and by scaling or as designated in the field by the landscape architect.
+All entrance walls, piers, and planting bed locations must be field staked by the contractor and the location approved by the - K) Plants shall be located as shown on the drawings and by scaling or as designated in the field by the landscape architect.
 All locations of plants and planting beds are to be staked and approved by landscape architect prior to installation. - L) If utility lines are encountered in excavation of tree pits, other locations for trees shall be selected by landscape architet.
 Such changes shall be made by the contractor without additional compensation.
-No changes of location shall be made without the approval of the landscape - M) No work is public right-of-way shall be done unless all the required permits are obtained. - N) All equipment and tools shall be placed so not to interfere or hinder the pedestrian and vehicular - O) During planting operations excess and waste materials shall be disposed of properly offsite at no extra cost to the owner.
+No changes of location shall be made without the approval of the landscape architect. - M) No work is public right-of-way shall be done unless all the required permits are obtained. - N) All equipment and tools shall be placed so not to interfere or hinder the pedestrian and vehicular traffic flow. - O) During planting operations excess and waste materials shall be disposed of properly offsite at no

-TAKEN FROM FIG. 2 OF "G UIDELINES FOR TRAFFIC CONTROL DEVICES, STREET LIGHTS AND STREET TREES FOR NEW DEVELOPMENTS
+STREET LIGHTS AND STREET TREES FOR NEW DEVELOPMENTS